timbitz/FitHiChIP/README.md

 	3. Parallel processing is updated.
 Instead of using mclapply, we use lapply.
 Some users experienced halt / crash of parallel processing routine.

+For the earlier release notes, please check the file *Release_Notes.txt*

 Utility scripts for the manuscript
 ======================================